beamer-bridge/beamer/docs/source/whitepaper.rst

 Rightful claims resolutions
 +++++++++++++++++++++++++++

 In the game theoretic case, rightful claims will not be contested.
-After `claim period`, Bob can withdraw its stake, the tokens locked by Alice, and the fees paid by Alice for the service.
+After `claim period`, Bob can withdraw his stake, the tokens locked and the LP fee paid by Alice.

 .. mermaid::
     :caption: `Unchallenged Claim`